-Holding the anatomical structures on the proper place is one of the functions of Vata.
-In Vata vitiation the structures are displaced from their site or early degeneration takes place.
-Apan Vayu disturbance is the important aspect of this pathology.
+Holding the anatomical structures in the proper place is one of the functions of Vata.
+In Vata vitiation, the structures are displaced from their site or early degeneration takes place.
+Apan Vayu disturbance is an important aspect of this pathology.

-About 90 per cent of backache patients suffer from what is called cervical or lumber spondylosis.
-It is a degenerative disorder in which the vertebral bone or the inter vertebral disc becomes soft and loses shape.
+About 90 percent of backache patients suffer from what is called cervical or lumbar spondylosis.
+It is a degenerative disorder in which the vertebral bone or the intervertebral disc becomes soft and loses shape.
 As a result of this, the spine loses its flexibility.

 Persons with back problems should sleep on a firm mattress on their sides with knees bent at right angles to the torso.
 They should take care never to bend from the waist down to lift any object but instead should sit close to the object, bending the knees but keeping the back straight, and then stand up slowly.

-Correct postures while sitting, sleeping, walking, during computer work is useful.
-Correct posture while driving, lifting heavy articles, and cleaning floor.
-Regular joint exercises, stretching yoga postures and oil massage for back and steam fomentation once in 15 days.
+Correct postures while sitting, sleeping, walking, and during computer work is useful.
+Correct posture while driving, lifting heavy articles, and cleaning the floor.
+Regular joint exercises, stretching yoga postures, and oil massage for back and steam fomentation once in 15 days.